rstacruz/mocha-clean/docs/Using_with_mocha_loaders.md

 ## Using mocha-clean with gulp

+1. Use [gulp-spawn-mocha](http://npmjs.org/package/gulp-spawn-mocha).
+Do not use [gulp-mocha](http://npmjs.org/package/gulp-mocha).

+2. Add in the `test/mocha.opts` file as originally prescribed in mocha-clean.

+## Using mocha-clean with grunt

+*NB: these instructions aren't tested thoroughly, YMMV.*

 1. Ensure that `mocha` and `mocha-clean` are part of your main project's package.json *devDependencies*.

 2. If you have a `npm-shrinkwrap.json` file, be sure to install `mocha` and `mocha-clean` via `npm install`, then re-invoke `npm shrinkwrap`. ([docs](https://www.npmjs.org/doc/cli/npm-shrinkwrap.html))

 3. Run `npm dedupe`.
-This makes `gulp-mocha` use the same top-level `mocha` package.
+This makes `grunt-mocha` use the same top-level `mocha` package.

-4. Add `require('mocha-clean')` in the top-level scope of your *gulpfile.js*.
+4. Add `require('mocha-clean')` in the top-level scope of your *Gruntfile.js*.
 This patches the top-level `mocha` package.

-5. Use gulp-mocha as usual. mocha-clean should now work.
+5. Use grunt-mocha as usual. mocha-clean should now work.

-## Using mocha-clean with grunt

-Same as above, but add `require('mocha-clean')` to your *Gruntfile.js*.

 Related issue: [#3](https://github.com/rstacruz/mocha-clean/issues/3)